zhangr4/zhangr4.github.io/source/_posts/use-webview2-in-console-application.md

 ---
+title: Use WebView2 In Console Application
-author: Zhang Ran
+author: Zhangr4
-date: 24-Dec-2023
+date: 2023-Dec-24
-taxonomies:
-  - tags: ["C#", "WebView2", "Console Application"]
-next:
-  text: 'Verify Git Commit'
-  link: '/BLogs/verify-git-commit'
+tags:
+  - C#,
+  - WebView2,
+  - Console Application
 ---

-# Use WebView2 In Console Application

 ## What is WebView2